weegrom/polaris-icons/.github/ISSUE_TEMPLATE/suggest-changes-to-an-existing-icon--shopify-employees-.md

 ---
-name: Suggest changes to an existing icon
+name: Suggest changes to an existing icon (Shopify employees)
 about: For modifications of existing icons already in Polaris icons
 title: "[Suggestion]"
 labels: Update